henthe/fingerCounter/README.md

 The model is trained to classify hand gestures into our 8 predefined classes, and the jupyter notebook provides functionality for one time model building, hyperparameter tuning, model evaluation, and visualization of misclassified samples.

+# Mediapipe
+The "Mediapipe" folder contains a Google colab notebook file, where you can find the background of the models building, training and an exported model.
+Keep in mind for the use of the model you need the pictures located somewhere, where they can be referenced.
+For further information of the specific folder structure visit: https://developers.google.com/mediapipe/solutions/customization/gesture_recognizer.
+After setting up your environment and the pictures, you can execute the cells one by one.
+The model is trained to classify hand gestures into our 8 predefined classes, and the jupyter notebook provides functionality for one time model building and model evaluation.

 # LightGBM
 1. Pull the DataSet Repo somewhere
 2. Put path to repo in path variable